malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 I am not a hippy.
 I am not back-to-nature.
 I am not one of civilization's discontents.
 In fact, I despise anti-modernists that assume the past is better than the present.
-It is, _demonstrably_, true that the present is better than the past.
+The present is, _demonstrably_, better than the past.
 But I do recognize that these three phenomena, and most evil today, are irruptions of reason's dismissal of passion.

 # Political Persuasion as the Genetics of Social Evolution